NBA Rumors: New York Knicks To ‘Play It Safe’ With Irving, Butler, Other 2019 Free Agents, Per ‘Sporting News’

 The NBA’s free agent class of 2019 is expected to feature a bumper crop of top-tier veterans who could easily take their talents to other teams if the price is right.
 While this summer saw the likes of LeBron James, DeMarcus Cousins, and Julius Randle switch teams via free agency, with Carmelo Anthony also likely to find a new NBA home in the coming days, next summer’s class could be led by All-Stars Kyrie Irving, Jimmy Butler, and Kevin Durant.
 Recent NBA rumors have pointed to all three players being on the New York Knicks’ radar, but a new report suggests that the team might be “playing it safe,” especially when it comes to the former two.

-While the oft-repeated rumor has pointed to Irving and Butler seeking a way to play together for the same team in the 2019-20 season, with the possibility of both players signing with the Knicks frequently thrown around, the Sporting News wrote that there’s a good chance the scenario wouldn’t take place, due to a lack of salary cap room.
+While the oft-repeated rumor has pointed to Irving and Butler seeking a way to play together for the same team in the 2019-20 season, with the possibility of both players signing with the Knicks frequently thrown around, the Sporting News wrote that there’s a good chance the scenario wouldn’t take place due to a lack of salary cap room.
 However, the publication added that it won’t be the end of the world for the Knicks if they don’t land one or both big names, as the team’s front office executives are choosing to keep a low profile behind the scenes.

 “A lot of the stuff you hear comes from the media and from agents, and that is going to be the case all year,” an unnamed league source told the Sporting News’ Sean Deveney.